anirudhlohiya/AndroidBlog-Server/blogs/thailand.md

-# Daily Geography Spotlight - July 20, 2025
+# Thailand Geography Spotlight - July 20, 2025

 **Motivational Quote**:
 "Success is the sum of small efforts, repeated day in and day out." – Robert Collier